 - Attend three days Green Belt practitioner training

 - Passing an individual open book multi-choice test (on the third day of training)

-- Submit an individual assignment based on a provided case study process improvement project to show knowledge and application of the DMAIC roadmap and tools.
+- Submit an individual assignment based on a provided case study or a suitable process improvement project of your own to show knowledge and application of the DMAIC roadmap and tools.